star-hengxing/libuipc/docs/api_docs/uipc/geometry/SimplicialComplexAttributes/index.md

     Get a non-const view of the topology.

     !!! warning
-         This function may make a data clone if the topology is shared. if you want to avoid data clone, use `std::as_const(this_instance).topo_view()` instead.
+         This function may cause a data clone if the topology is shared.